 1956 – Purchased and converted old DeSoto Hotel to the Hotel Alverne as a home for elderly men and women of low socio-economic means.

-1956 – Sent diocesan priests to South America as missionaries.
+1956 – Sent diocesan priests to La Paz Bolivia as missionaries.

 1960 – Notified by personal letter on December 14 from Pope John XXIII of his impending elevation to the College of Cardinals.

 1961 – Bestowed the Red Hat on January 18.
 First American given the honor of thanking the Pope as speaker of the group.

 1961 – On April 30. honored by family, friends, and Knights of Columbus at a special Mass and reception celebrating elevation to the College of Cardinals, at St. Mary’s Catholic Church in New Albany, IN.

 1963 – Led a Pastoral Institute on Human Rights.